importsteel/steel/docs/fields/text.rst

 Text Fields
 ===========

-Encode and decode Unicode text with configurable character encodings and other considerations.
+Read and write Unicode text with configurable character encodings and other considerations.
 Strings can come in varying lengths, which can be stored in a few different ways, so there are multiple text fields to handle different behaviors.